tobydawson1/oystercard-2/README.md

 ## Testing

-Testing was run throught the terminal using Rspec
+Testing was run through the terminal using Rspec